 - Ad hoc inspections - for equipment that has been placed under a form of limited supervision, within the time limits specified for the type of equipment, shall be carried out as part of the supervision of compliance with technical supervision regulations.

-- the equipment requires corrective action
+- the device requires corrective action.

 The study aims to: